FARS: Factor Augmented Regression Scenarios in R: Illustration of FARS package functionalities

-As with the non-stressed case, we fit a skew-t distribution using the \code{fars_result\$Stressed_Quantiles} matrix to generate the stressed density, which we visualize with the \code{plot} function (see Figure~\ref{fig:densities}, panel b).
+As in the non-stressed case, we fit a skew-t distribution to obtain the stressed density, this time using the matrix of stressed quantiles as input.
+Again, we can visualize the density with the \code{plot} function (see Figure~\ref{fig:inflation_densities}, panel b).